madvise — give advice about use of memory

 operations are available only if the kernel was

-configured with CONFIG_TRANSPARENT_HUGEPAGE
+configured with CONFIG_TRANSPARENT_HUGEPAGE.

-(since Linux
+MADV_NOHUGEPAGE (since Linux

 2.6.38)Ensures that memory in the address range specified

-by addr
+by addr and

-length
+length will

 not be collapsed into huge pages.

-(since Linux
+MADV_DONTDUMP (since Linux

 3.4)Exclude from a core dump those pages in the range

-specified by addr
+specified by addr and length.
+This is useful

 in applications that have large areas of memory that